ndvo/jamstack-web-starter/README.md

 Now, if someone wishes to change the theme, a quick tweak to the config file will do.

+# Using HMAC Validation

+Foxy.io supports using HMAC authentication codes to criptographically protect your e-commerce website, stopping users from tampering with products features and prices.

+In order to use this feature you need to:
+- provide your Store Secret as an environment variable
+- provide a code for each product
+- configure your store to use HMAC validation

 # Where to go from here?

 Go ahead and click the deploy button.
 It will fork this repository for you and deploy a version to production.
 Go ahead and customize the files at will.
 You'll find some handy tips along the way.